gchatz22/struts-site/source/core-developers/coep-interceptor.md

 ## Parameters

 - `exemptedPaths` - Set of opt out endpoints that are meant to serve cross-site traffic.
 Paths should contain leading slashes and must be relative.
 This field is empty by default.
-- `enforcingMode` - Boolean variable allowing the user to let COEP operate in `enforcing`, which blocks both resource and reports violation, or `report-only` mode, which only reports violation.
+- `enforcingMode` - Boolean variable allowing the user to let COEP operate in `enforcing`, which blocks both resource and reports violations, or `report-only` mode, which only reports violations.
 Default value for field is `false`.
 - `disabled` - Boolean variable disabling and enabling COEP.
 Default value for field is `false`.

 ## Examples